Mastodon

 The UK retail-facing entity is Trading 212 UK Ltd. Specifics:

-There is also a separate Trading 212 Markets Ltd entity authorised by the Cyprus Securities and Exchange Commission (CySEC) which historically handled CFD products for UK clients.
-After Brexit, the UK-facing CFD activity moved under the FCA-regulated entity.
-The Cyprus entity still operates for some EU clients.
+A separate Trading 212 Markets Ltd entity is authorised by the Cyprus Securities and Exchange Commission (CySEC) and historically handled CFDs for UK clients.
+After Brexit, UK CFD activity moved under the FCA-regulated entity.

-For comparison: this is the same regulatory regime that Hargreaves Lansdown, AJ Bell, Interactive Investor and Freetrade operate under.
-Trading 212 is not in some lighter-touch regime.
+This is the same regulatory regime as Hargreaves Lansdown, AJ Bell, Interactive Investor and Freetrade.

 How Trading 212 actually makes money

-This is the part most people want to know.
-Trading 212 has multiple revenue streams, disclosed in their financial statements (filed at Companies House, free to look up):
+Trading 212 has multiple revenue streams, disclosed in financial statements filed at Companies House:

 1. CFD spreads (historically the biggest)

 Trading 212 offers Contracts for Difference (CFDs) as a separate product to its Invest/ISA accounts.
 CFDs are leveraged derivatives where you bet on price movements without owning the underlying asset.
-The spread between the bid and ask price is Trading 212's main revenue per trade, plus overnight financing fees on positions held longer than a day.
+The bid-ask spread is Trading 212's main revenue per trade, plus overnight financing fees on positions held longer than a day.

 2. Securities lending

 The risk: lent shares are technically owed back rather than held in custody.
-If the borrowing counterparty goes bust before returning the shares, T212 has collateral arrangements in place to compensate, but the shares themselves may not be recoverable.
-For amounts above the £85,000 FSCS limit, this is a real (if small) risk.
+T212 has collateral arrangements, but for amounts above the £85,000 FSCS limit, counterparty failure is a real (if small) risk.

 3. FX conversion spread